TheeAnon/primermovies/README.md

-# primermovies
+#Primermovies
-A web app made in React/Django to download and stream Movies, TV series and Anime.
+A React + Node js + MongoDB web app to stream and download films.